 He has since developed an impressive record of hard new routes in New Zealand and has also climbed and established first ascents in the European Alps, the Chilean Andes and the Khumbu Himalaya in Nepal.
 This has given him the opportunity to travel to unique corners of the globe and experience new and diverse cultures while climbing abroad.
 But it has also allowed him to appreciate the wealth of terrain and the opportunities still available to local climbers within New Zealand.
 And has highlighted the fact that we do not need to look far beyond our own back door step to seek out top international level climbing objectives!

-Conor grew up on the west coast of the South Island and got into climbing while studying.
-He's into all types of climbing but excels at hard rock climbing and has redpointed grade 27+.
-He's really looking forward to pushing himself mentally and physically over the next 3 years while being surrounded by an awesome group of people.
+Conor grew up on the West Coast of the South Island and got into climbing while studying at CPIT in Greymouth.
+He is into all types of climbing but excels at rock climbing, having red-pointed up to grade 28 (5.12d).
+He's really looking forward to pushing himself mentally and physically over the next three years while being surrounded by an awesome group of climbing partners in the NZ Alpine Team.

 Conor is part of our second intake of mentored climbers, coming in for the 2016-2019 period.